AMBARAGONDA-RAHUL/credit-card-fraud-detection-ml/STEPS/STEP-5.md

 * **Correlation analysis** helps detect **redundant features** or those that could **confuse models**.
 * Helps in **feature selection**, **feature engineering**, and in understanding **data behavior** before modeling.
+* Most features do not correlate strongly with others but some features like V2 and V5 have a negative correlation with the Amount feature.
+This provides valuable insights into how the features are related to the transaction amounts.